|

 directed by Pennant Roberts

-The TARDIS lands on Pluto in the far future, where the Doctor is
+The TARDIS lands on far-future Pluto, which the Doctor is astonished to

 |